chpmk98/openadr-ven/README.md

 ## Outstanding TODOs

 This branch is currently a rough proof-of-concept for service discovery and message passing over HTTPS on an ESP32 device.
 There are many poorly-written aspects of this code that should be changed, but I did not have the time to change them.
 The ones that I am aware of are listed below.
+ - On Mac, `load_files.sh` loads `.DS_Store` files onto the ESP32, which is unnecessary.
+Updating the bash script to to filter out `.DS_Store` files could be useful.
  - There is no `datetime` module for MicroPython, so in `files_to_load/oadr30/vtn.py`, I replaced `datetime.now()` with `time.time()` and replaced `timedelta` with integer numbers of seconds.
 This should be functional, but I never set the `time` module, so `time.time()` returns some time in the year 2000, which is incorrect.
 Incorporating some way to grab the actual time and set the `time` module would be useful.
  - The `Event` class in `files_to_load/oadr30/events.py` relies heavily on the `IntervalPeriod` and `Intervals` classes in `files_to_load/oadr30/interval.py`, which relies on the `datetime` Python module and several other time-related libraries in the `ISO8601_DT` class in `datetime_util.py`.
 In a perfect world, someone would get all this time-keeping working and debugged in MicroPython, and thus have a functional `Events` class.
 I gave up and commented out lines in `files_to_load/oadr30/vtn.py` where `Events` was used to parse JSON packets received from the VTN, and instead save and display the raw JSON packets directly.
 Updating the code to parse JSON events more intelligently could be useful.
  - The `Programs` class does not work in `files_to_load/oadr30/vtn.py` for some reason -- `Program(response.json())` returns `None` when trying to parse JSON packets received from the VTN.
 I did not bother to troubleshoot this, and instead save and display the raw JSON packets directly.
 Updating the code to parse JSON programs more intelligently could be useful.